Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 ## Spec
 - MER is a plaintext file encoded in UTF-8.
-- Valid file extensions for the MER format are: `.mer`
+- Valid file extensions for MER format files are: `.mer`
 - Deserializers for MER may be case-sensitive.
 - Only one Metadata value or Object can be defined per line.
 - Valid whitespace characters are: Space ` ` `(0x20)`
 - Valid newline characters are: LF `\n` `(0x0A)` or CRLF `\r\n` `(0x0D 0x0A)`
 - Valid decimal separators are: Period `.` `(0x2e)`
 - Serializers and Deserializers **must** use `InvariantCulture` for string conversions.
 - The amount of whitespace and newlines between blocks of data is arbitrary, but adhering to [Design Rules](#design-rules) is recommended for consistency.

-## File Structure
-A MER file consists of a Header and a Body.
-The Header contains Metadata, the Body contains Event and Note data.
-They are separated by the `#BODY` Metadata Tag.

 ## Metadata
 Metadata Tags must begin with a Number sign `#`.